ubc-library-rc/rdm/content/05-3_Admin_Access.md

 ## Customize a Dataverse Collection

-On the main page for the Dataverse collection you want to customize, click the `Edit` button and you will then see a dropdown menu with several options:
+On the main page for the Borealis collection you want to customize, click the `Edit` button and you will then see a dropdown menu with several options:

 <p style="margin-top:25px;margin-left:30px">
 <img src="figures/borealis-edit-dataverse.png" width="550"/> </p>